rochelleterman/PS239T/webscraping/lecture-notes.md

 1. Use your browser‘s “inspector” to discover what kind of HTML element your data is in.
-2. Think about how you can differentiate those elements from other, similar elements in the webpage.
+2. Think about how you can differentiate those elements from other, similar elements in the webpage using CSS.
 3. Use Python and add-on modules like BeautifulSoup to extract just that data.

 ## Inspect Element